kgingras/blog/_posts/2014-12-28-Css-Centering-Divs-Vertically-Horizontally.md

 ---
 layout:post
-title:Centering Vertically and Horizontally Css
+title: Centering Vertically and Horizontally Css
 ---

 For any beginner in **Front End Development**, centering is a large deal.